Table of Contents:

-Ascorbic Acid (Vitamin C) for Dogs and Cats
+- Uses of Ascorbic Acid for Dogs and Cats

-Overview of Ascorbic Acid for Dogs and Cats
+- Ascorbic Acid Dosage for Dogs and Cats

 In dogs and cats, ascorbic acid is manufactured in the liver and normally does not need to be supplemented.
 Claims that nutritional deficiency of ascorbic acid causes scurvy in dogs and cats are probably inaccurate.

 The only situation in which ascorbic acid deficiency might occur in dogs and cats is in the case of liver disease, which might disrupt its production.